2025-2026 Basic Sciences Student Council Officers

 MD/PhD Representative

 Zion Shih is an MD/PhD student who graduated from Westmont College triple majoring in engineering physics, chemistry, and biology.
-She is diving deeply into conditions of vascular compromise such as in neurocognitive conditions like Alzheimer’s disease and why they develop.
-With diseases that incur dramatic social and financial expenses to society, she is identifying transition points from physiology to pathology to contribute to the translation of molecular mechanisms into therapies to treat neurovascular conditions at the bedside better and to improve quality of life.
+She's excited to understand deeply the pathophysiology of disease and how to create whole person wellness.
+From needs shared through invitations to new communities and perspectives from diverse backgrounds, she is eager to develop and implement interventions to restore health for patients through a multidisciplinary lens.
+I am diving deeply into why conditions of vascular compromise (such as in neurocognitive illnesses like Alzheimer’s disease) develop.
+With illnesses that incur dramatic social and financial expenses to society, I am identifying transition points from physiology to pathology so I can directly translate molecular mechanisms into therapies to treat neurovascular conditions at the bedside better and improve quality of life.

 Kristian Holgersson